In a nutshell

-- Examinations which will assess your immediate response to a set of unseen problems
+- Examinations to assess your immediate response to a set of unseen problems

-- Assignments which will assess your response to a larger problem
+- Assignments to assess your response to a larger problem

-- Practical tests whcih assess your ability to apply appropriate skills to a problem
+- Practical tests to assess your ability to apply appropriate skills to a problem

-- Projects which assess your ability to create a plan, identify possibilities, make decisions, carry out the plan, and reflect on the choices and outcome.
+- Projects to assess your ability to create a plan, identify possibilities, make decisions, carry out the plan, and reflect on the choices and outcome

-- Software development tasks will which will demonstrate your work
+- Software development tasks to demonstrate your work

 What about after uni?